gardener/gardener/docs/api-reference/seedmanagement.md

 <em>(Optional)</em>
 <p>SeedTemplate is a template for a Seed object, that should be used to register a given cluster as a Seed.
 Either SeedTemplate or Gardenlet must be specified.
-When Seed is specified, the ManagedSeed controller will not deploy a gardenlet into the cluster and an existing gardenlet reconciling the new Seed is required.</p>
+When Seed is specified, the ManagedSeed controller will not deploy a gardenlet into the cluster and an existing gardenlet reconciling the new Seed is required.
+Deprecated: This field is deprecated and will be removed in a future version of Gardener.
+Define seed via <code>.spec.gardenlet.config</code> instead.</p>
 </td>
 </tr>
 <tr>